AxiansITSecurity/Restsh/README.scm.md

 # Use restsh with Sectigo Cert Manager

+All functions for this module are prefixed with `scm.`.

 ## Authentication

 SCM uses OAuth2 based authentication.
 You must create a client id and client secret in SCM.